jdvanegasm/jdvanegasm/README.md

 }
 ```

-✨ I specialize in transforming data into actionable insights and creating applications that optimize user experience.✨
+🖥️💡 I specialize in transforming data into actionable insights and creating applications that optimize user experience.

 ---
 ## 📂 **My Favorite Projects**